rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

    - Sleep/timeout.
 This task can use a timer to calculate how many milliseconds/seconds/hours has elapsed, thus it doesn't block the "main" thread.
    - Some real CPU-bound calculation tasks.
    - `EsModuleFuture`.
 This task is simply reading source code by a file name (we are going to use it later).
-2. Complete: Once the task has done the job, it can trigger the next step with a callback.
+2. Complete: Once the task has done the work, it can trigger the next step with a callback.

 All tasks are dispatched to a backend thread-pool to execute, so even the CPU-bound calculation tasks will not block the "main" thread.
+Once their works done, they will be adding to a `pending_futures` queue, waiting for the "main" thread to call the "complete" steps.

 The event loop (v1) of dune runs in below pseudo-code process: